10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Try Donorbox this Giving Tuesday!

-Nonprofits sometimes resort to negative messaging in order to evoke feelings of guilt.
-However, research shows negative messaging doesn’t often lead to donations.
-This isn’t to say that you shouldn’t talk about tough stuff; many nonprofits exist in order to deal with very negative circumstances.
-It’s a matter of framing your story in a positive way.
+Nonprofits sometimes resort to negative messaging to evoke feelings of guilt.
+However, research shows negative messaging doesn’t lead to donations.
+This isn’t to say that you shouldn’t talk about tough topics; many nonprofits exist to deal with very negative circumstances.
+It’s a matter of framing your story positively.
 How are you making a positive impact on a bad situation?

 You may want to include more for a full communications plan, but, for Giving Tuesday, two to three key messages will suffice.
 Think about your “why”, not your “what”!